 Over the years, a pet’s health becomes more fragile.
 Therefore, it is crucial to bear in mind that, as a rule, an older dog will have more health problems than a puppy.

-Some of the most common age-related health problems in dogs are vision or hearing loss.
+Some of dogs’ most common age-related health problems are vision or hearing loss.
 That implies, among other things, that it can be more expensive to adopt them due to veterinary visits and treatments.
 If you’re seeking more tips on keeping your dog active and healthy, consider visiting thepitsky.com.